Ollefm/Klanger/README.md

 1. Go to: https://stackblitz.com/edit/vitejs-vite-16my6ncc

-and wait for all of the dependencies to be installed
+2. Wait for all of the dependencies to be installed until you see a qr code in the stackblitz terminal

+if the install fails, press ctrl + c in the stackblitz terminal and run `npm install && npm run dev` agian

-2. Download the `Expo Go` from the App Store or Google Play.
+3. Download the `Expo Go` from the App Store or Google Play.

-3. Scan the qr-code from the terminal.
+4. Scan the qr-code from the stackblitz terminal

+5. Open the application in `Expo Go` on your phone (don't use the preview)

 ## What the group has accomplished so far